fusion-jena/CoMerger/MergingDataset/result.md

-# Ontology Merging Test's Info:
+# Characteristics of the N-Ary Merged Result

 This tables shows the statistics of running six version (V<sub>1</sub>-V<sub>6</sub>) of our datasets (d<sub>1</sub>-d<sub>12</sub>).
 For each test of the created merged ontology (O<sub>M</sub>), we show:
 * test version (id);